One of my readers recently criticized me for promoting what she considers oppressive and archaic beliefs regarding marriage and motherhood.

-As it happens, I had already read half a dozen books on feminism, but her suggestion sent me searching Amazon for new titles of interest.
-That’s where I found the book I just finished reading: The Flipside of Feminism, by Suzanne Venker and Phyllis Schlafly.
+As it happens, I had already read half a dozen books on feminism.
+But her suggestion sent me scouring Amazon for new titles of interest.
+That’s where I found the book I just finished.
+The Flipside of Feminism, by Suzanne Venker and Phyllis Schlafly.

 This book — like the other four listed alongside it — is too good not to share.
 The authors examine feminism in light of common sense and expose it for the failed social experiment it is.

 No intellectually honest person can look at the aftermath of the sexual revolution — rampant venereal disease and abortion, escalating rates of single motherhood and the abject poverty that it fosters, and coin-toss marriage survival rates — and not recognize that something is amiss.